 • Tomatillo: A Mexican husk tomato with a bright fresh flavor and green color.

-Blending together cilantro lime salad dressing.
+Blending together a creamy cilantro lime dressing in the blender.

 • Let chill.
 Make sure to chill the dressing at least 30 minutes before serving.
 It helps meld all the flavors together and thickens it up a bit.